mrddter/mongocloner/README.md

 - `append`: append specified collections from a wellknown mongo uri to another
 - `delete_target`: drop specified collections from the target
 - `clone`: drop and append specified collections from a wellknown mongo uri to another
+- `list_source`: list all collection names from the source
+- `list_target`: list all collection names from the target

 ## Fully BASED on